-• review no less than annually our compensation programs and incentive plans to determine whether they are properly coordinated and achieving their intended purposes;

-- review our overall compensation philosophy with a view to appropriately balancing risk and financial results in a manner that does not encourage employees to expose us to imprudent risks, and is consistent with safety, soundness, the goals and objectives of these plans and the compensation practices of any relevant peer group of competitive companies, and review (with input from our Chief Risk Officer) the relationship between risk management policies and practices, corporate strategy and senior executive compensation; - review and discuss with management our compensation discussion and analysis, recommend its inclusion in our annual proxy statement or report and prepare our compensation committee report; - review and oversee executive incentive compensation plans and programs, including any equity-based compensation plans; - review and recommend to our board of directors any changes in compensation for directors; and - evaluate our compensation strategies.
+- review no less than annually our compensation programs and incentive plans to determine whether they are properly coordinated and achieving their intended purposes; - review our overall compensation philosophy with a view to appropriately balancing risk and financial results in a manner that does not encourage employees to expose us to imprudent risks, and is consistent with safety, soundness, the goals and objectives of these plans and the compensation practices of any relevant peer group of competitive companies, and review (with input from our Chief Risk Officer) the relationship between risk management policies and practices, corporate strategy and senior executive compensation; - review and discuss with management our compensation discussion and analysis, recommend its inclusion in our annual proxy statement or report and prepare our compensation committee report; - · review and oversee executive incentive compensation plans and programs, including any equity-based compensation plans; - review and recommend to our board of directors any changes in compensation for directors; and - evaluate our compensation strategies.

-The compensation committee will consist of at least [] members.
+The compensation committee consists of three members.
 Under the Stockholder Agreement, and unless BNPP waives its rights to appoint members to our compensation committee, at all times prior to the date when BNPP ceases to beneficially own at least 50% of our outstanding common stock, at least one of the members of the compensation committee will be a director designated for nomination and election to our board of directors by BNPP.
-After BNPP ceases to beneficially own at least 50% of our outstanding compliance with the governance standards of NASDAQ, as follows.
+After BNPP ceases to beneficially own at least 50% of our common stock, the compensation committee will transition to full compliance with the governance standards of NASDAQ, as follows.
 By the date when BNPP ceases to beneficially own at least 50% of our outstanding common stock, at least one member must be independent.
 On or before 90 days after the date when BNPP ceases to beneficially own at least 50% of our outstanding common stock, the compensation committee will consist of a majority of independent directors.
-On the date one year after the date that BNPP ceases to beneficially own at least 50% of our outstanding common stock, the compensation committee transitions to full directors.
+On the date one year after the date that BNPP ceases to beneficially own at least 50% of our outstanding common stock, the committee will consist solely of independent directors.
 After such time as the compensation committee transitions to full independence, but prior to the date BNPP ceases to directly or indirectly beneficially own at least 5% of our outstanding common stock, if any of the directors designated for nomination and election to our board of directors by BNPP qualifies as an independent director, at least one such director will be a member of the compensation committee.
 Because no director designated for nomination and election to our board of directors by BNPP at the time of the offering qualifies as an independent director, we expect that no member of our compensation committee will be a BNPP-designated director following such time as the compensation committee transitions to full independence unless BNPP designates an independent director for election to our board.
+Our compensation committee members are Gérard Gil (chair), Michel Vial and Matthew Cox.